nabilac27/42-push_swap/docs/README.md

 ## More Detailed How To Run

-Compile the program:
+Compile the program
 ```bash
 make
 ```

-Run the executable with a list of integers:
+Run the executable with a list of integers
 ```bash
 ./push_swap 3 2 1
 ```